 Special thanks to Stephan Hoogerwaard for providing the McDiarmid Park photos.
 More photos from Stephan's footballing travels can be found in his online photo album.

 Scottish Premier League

-Why you were looking forward to going to visiting McDiarmid Park?
+Why were you looking forward to this game and visiting McDiarmid Park?

 How easy was your journey/finding the ground/car parking?